So you want to learn how to start a fashion blog, huh? Well, I’ve got good news for you. Fashion blogs are huge right now.

-But, this post is not just about starting fashion blogs.
-I’m going to show you some step by step tips for starting any blog in any niche and making sure you do it properly.
+This post is not just about starting fashion blogs.
+I’m going to show you some step by step tips on how to start a blog in any niche and making sure you do it properly.

-Oh, and if you really do want to start a fashion blog this post will hopefully blow your socks off!
+Oh, and if you really do want to know how to start a fashion blog this post will hopefully blow your socks off!

-To start a fashion blog you need some guts
+How to start a fashion blog: you need some guts!

 Let’s not sugar coat anything here – blogging is hard work.